 We can no longer accept these shortcuts as solutions.
 Women deserve better health outcomes.
-Rather than masking underlying health issues, or going to the extreme of surgically removing an entire organ that is strongly related to female energy and emotions (I think I will need to write a post about this another time); women could choose to address their health concerns through acupuncture and herbal medicine.
+Rather than masking underlying health issues, or going to the extreme of surgically removing an entire organ that is strongly related to female energy and emotions, women could choose to address their health concerns through acupuncture and herbal medicine.

 Chinese medicine does not treat endometriosis.
 Chinese medicine looks at why the body allows the cells to grow outside of the uterus where they do not belong.
 The immune system fails to recognise and respond to the endometrial cells.
 Chinese medicine, with herbs and acupuncture, helps balance the body and restore a healthy immune system with optimal hormonal function.
 It can also smooth the flow of energy and provide much-needed nourishment and restoration to the body.

-How does this work?
-Chinese medicine has its own way of looking at the body.
-In endometriosis, there will most certainly be what we call blood stasis; literally blood not moving; in this case out of or within the pelvic cavity.
+In endometriosis, there will most certainly be blood stasis – literally blood not moving.
+In this case, out of or within the pelvic cavity.
 It is stuck.
 Blood stasis always causes a lot of pain, often stabbing and excessive.
-This is often secondary and as a practitioner, I need to understand what caused the blood to stagnate in your pelvis.
+This is often secondary and as a practitioner, I need to understand what caused this stagnation.
 Maybe a lot of stress and overwork caused the Qi, the bodily energy, to stagnate.
-Maybe there was some trauma.
-Or there is just generally not enough Qi.
-Like anything of substance, blood needs energy to move, and if this energy is lacking, the movement can stop.
-Just as water can stop flowing if the pump breaks.
+Maybe there was some trauma, or perhaps there is just generally not enough Qi.
+Blood needs energy to move, and if this energy is lacking, the movement can stop.
 There could be cold within the abdominal cavity; maybe from too much cold food or too much swimming in cold waters.
-There could also be too much heat; heat in Chinese medicine pertains to inflammation.
+There could also be too much heat – heat in Chinese medicine pertains to inflammation.
 But all these things could also just be this way from birth because of the energy given by the parents.
 There is no one to blame, just answers for healing to be found.